Best cafés in Melbourne

 Like an eager kid sister keen to hang out with the cool crowd, the Kettle Black aims to match – if not outshine – Top Paddock and Two Birds One Stone, her overachieving older siblings in Richmond and South Yarra.
 The setting is a clever mix of old and new, spread across a chichi Victorian terrace house and the ground floor of a shiny apartment complex in South Melbourne.

 You may recognise Top Paddock as the café that never fails to grace your Instagram feeds every weekend.
-The big brother café to Kettle Black, this stylish Richmond brunch spot is often frequented by the pilates brigade, but is also a great pit stop if your morning – or night before – has been less salubrious.
+The big brother café to the Kettle Black, this stylish Richmond brunch spot is often frequented by the pilates brigade, but is also a great pit stop if your morning – or night before – has been less salubrious.
 Get the self-titled Top Paddock: a chorizo, bacon, green tomatoes, and poached eggs number on toast and you'll be right as rain.

-Co-owners Bevereux and Bremner initially got the ball rolling for the egg-based café after seeing how much people loved their bacon and egg roll special at their other venture together, Balaclava alleyway café Wall Two 80.
+Co-owners Nick Bevereux and Greg Bremner initially got the ball rolling for the egg-based café after seeing how much people loved their bacon and egg roll special at their other venture together, Balaclava alleyway café Wall Two 80.
 Sparsely decorated, the 30-seater South Melbourne venue features bright splashes of yellow in case you forget that you’re there for the eggs, and the outdoor seating is terrific on a warm day.

 Industry Beans is a roastery-come-café by the Penny Farthing dudes.
 It’s situated behind Rose Street Artists' Markets and next to a boot camp studio, and they’re as serious about coffee here as Captain Pain next door is about a regulation push up.
 Attentive staff hand you your bible as soon as you take your seat: a fifteen-page coffee menu featuring single origins from as far afield as Honduras, El Salvador and Burundi.